 If you would like more information about Tanner’s Harmony for Healing music therapy program, please contact Jillian Walker at 770.836.9202.

-Jan Adams is the accompanist for the Carrollton Community Chorus, a position she has held for 30 years, as well as the staff accompanist at the University of West Georgia, a position she has held for 15 years.
-A Nationally Certified Teacher of Piano, she has taught piano lessons in Carrollton for 35 years.
+Jan Adams is the accompanist for the Carrollton Community Chorus, a position she has held for 34 years.
+She is also the staff accompanist and keyboard instructor at the University of West Georgia, positions she has held for 20 years and 10 years respectively.
+A Nationally Certified Teacher of Piano, she has taught piano lessons in Carrollton for 40 years.

-Cheryl Childers studied music at Virginia Commonwealth University in Richmond, Va.
-She has played piano for church services since she was a teenager.
+Cheryl Childers studied music at Virginia Commonwealth University and has played piano for church services since she was a teenager.
 She is currently the pianist at Carrollton First United Methodist Church, a position she has held for 24 years.
-Her favorite music genres are classical and hymns.
+Her favorite musical genres include classical and hymns.

-Joe Lipham, DDS, studied music for 10 years under the late Mary Lou Munn, a music professor at the former West Georgia College.
+Joe Lipham, DDS, studied music for 10 years under the late Mary Lou Munn, a music professor at the University of West Georgia.
 He holds a bachelor's and doctorate from Emory University, and his performance selections are derived primarily from the Romantic and Contemporary Periods.

 Terry Lowry has served as the conductor and music director for the Carroll Symphony Orchestra since 2002, and is the volunteer music director for Tanner Health System’s Harmony for Healing music therapy program.
 Lowry’s schedule includes more than 100 performances worldwide each year.
-For more information, visit www.MusicalOverture.com or the Harmony for Healing Media Room.
+For more information, visit www.MusicalOverture.com.

 Harry Nelson, a Carroll County native, has played classical guitar for over 20 years.
-He began studying classical guitar in 1993 at the University of West Georgia and later studied under John Sutherland at the University of Georgia for four years.
-Since 2008, Nelson has worked as the program coordinator for the University of West Georgia’s Department of Music.
+He began studying classical guitar in 1993 at the University of West Georgia and later studied under John Sutherland at the University of Georgia.
+Nelson has worked as the program coordinator for the University of West Georgia’s Department of Music, and is currently the business operations specialist for the College of Arts and Humanities.
 He teaches guitar locally and performs for special occasions around the west Georgia area.

 Betty Tumlin began taking piano lessons at age 12 from various teachers, including Janice Warren and Patty Pritchard.
-Tumlin is currently the pianist at Pleasant Grove Baptist Church in Villa Rica, a position she has held for 50 years.
-She is retired from the Bank of Villa Rica where she was employed for 35 years.
+She is currently the pianist at Pleasant Grove Baptist Church in Villa Rica, a position she has held for 55 years.
+Tumlin is retired from the Bank of Villa Rica where she was employed for 35 years.
 Her program always contains special arrangements of hymns, her favorite genre.